 The question of whether to reverse a vasectomy (a procedure known as a vasovasostomy) is a complicated one.
 Yes, it can be done.
 But there’s no guarantee of success, and complications often arise.
-Still, that hasn’t stopped approximately six to ten percent of American men who have successfully been snipped from consulting a doctor about reversing it.
+Still, that hasn’t stopped approximately 6% to 10% of American men who have successfully been snipped from consulting a doctor about reversing it.
 Everybody suffers from buyer’s remorse at some point, right?

 The Success Rate Is Improving

-Advances in microsurgery have made the procedure much less complicated than when it was first performed in 1971.
-In fact, one recent study of 1,469 men who underwent a vasovasostomy at five different institutions found that 86 percent of them had some level of patency (active sperm in their semen) in a postoperative analysis.
+Advances in microsurgery have made vasectomy reversal much less complicated than when it was first performed in 1971.
+In fact, one recent study of 1,469 men who underwent a vasovasostomy at five different institutions found that 86% of them had some level of patency (active sperm in their semen) in a postoperative analysis.

-The amount of time between a vasectomy and its reversal plays a huge part in how successful the procedure (and resultant pregnancy) will be.
-If you get a reversal within three years of your vasectomy, your chances for patency are 97 percent and pregnancy are 73 percent.
-Wait 15 years, however, and the percentages drop to 71 percent and 30 percent, respectively.
+The amount of time between a vasectomy and its reversal plays a huge part in how successful the procedure (and resulting pregnancy) will be.
+If you get a reversal within three years of your vasectomy, your chances for patency are 97% and pregnancy are 73%, respectively.
+Wait 15 years, however, and the percentages drop to 71% and 30%.

-Where a vasectomy can take as little as 10 minutes, a vasovasostomy typically requires 2-3 hours to perform.
+Whereas a vasectomy can take as little as 10 minutes, a vasovasostomy typically requires two to three hours to perform.
 It’s done under general anesthesia in an operating room and, as a result, the costs are much higher ⏤ ranging anywhere from $2,000 to $25,000.
-Worse, insurance companies don’t cover it.
+Worse, insurance companies usually don’t cover it.

-Between 50-80 percent of men who have had a vasectomy develop anti-sperm antibodies that impair their little guys from moving around.
+Between 50% and 80% of men who have had a vasectomy develop anti-sperm antibodies that impair their little guys from moving around.
 As a result, they experience a lower rate of successful future pregnancies.
-If the antibodies are found in your sperm sample, your doctor will likely put you on a steroid while you’re trying to conceive in order to increase sperm mobility.
+If the antibodies are found in your sperm sample, your doctor will likely put you on a steroid while you’re trying to conceive to increase sperm mobility.

 This article was originally published on